 Awards or prizes should be paid directly to the recipient.
-A W9 form, as well as the award notification letter should accompany the disbursement request.
+A W9 form, as well as the award notification letter should accompany the disbursement request prior to issuing a check.
 Checks should be made payable to the individual and their home address.
-If the department would like the check for presentation, please note on the disbursement request.
 Awards to non-resident aliens require special attention for taxation purposes.

 IRS regulations require that NRA's (generally students on an F-1 or J-1 visa who have been in the United States for less than five years) who are receiving a prize/award will be subject to 30% federal withholding on the payment.
 Prizes/awards are amounts received by an individual primarily in recognition of religious, charitable, scientific, educational, artistic, literary or civic achievement or received as a result of entering a contest.
 Currently, tax treaty provisions are not available to exempt a prize/award from the 30% tax withholding.
 Hence, when UBF receives a Disbursement Request for a prize/award to an NRA, UBF will withhold 30% from the prize/award amount and remit it to the IRS.
 The balance will be issued directly to the individual.
 At the end of the calendar year, an appropriate 1042-S tax reporting form will be prepared by UBF and sent to the individual.